typh15/MessageApplication/README.md

 - Public and private message board creation.
 - Optional board password protection.
 - Unique board IDs for requesting access to private boards.
+- Password-based private-board joining by unique board ID.
 - Board list polling every 5 seconds.
 - Board detail and join-request polling every 5 seconds.
 - Message polling every 500 ms.
-- Text message sending with server timestamps and board-local/global message IDs.
+- Text and image message sending with server timestamps and board-local/global message IDs.
+- Image upload, image preview, and image rendering in chat.
 - Message deletion endpoint that only allows the original sender to delete their message.
 - Join-request approval workflow for current board members.
-- Backend endpoints for board invites and invite accept/reject flows.
-- Backend and client handler support for image upload and image message metadata.
-- Backend and client handler support for basic account profile data.
+- Board invites from the chat screen.
+- Invite accept/decline flows from the account screen.
+- Account screen for display name, public blurb, profile image, invites, and sign out.
 - Android, iOS, and web support through Expo.

-## What Is Not Fully Wired Yet

-- Board invitation endpoints exist in the API, but the current screens do not expose invite creation, invite lists, accept, or reject actions.
-- Image upload and image-message handlers exist, but the current chat screen only exposes text message composition.
-- Account profile endpoints and client handlers exist, but the current screen flow does not expose profile editing.
+## Functional But Needs More Testing

+- Invite creation, invite accept/decline, image messages, profile image upload, and password-based board joining are wired into the client and API, but still need broader manual testing across Android, iOS, and web.
+- Join-request approval is backed by the API.
+Denying a join request currently dismisses it in the client view; there is not a matching backend endpoint that permanently rejects/removes the request.
 - The Server URL field on the registration screen saves a value, but active API calls use the hardcoded client config value.
+- There are no automated tests yet for the newer account, invite, image upload, or image-message flows.

 ## Tech Stack